mattvenn/aerial-photography/docs/payload_manual.md

 ## Startup

-* Attach the fuel cell.
+* Attach the fuel cell, ensure positive and negative are correct.
 * Connect the balloon to the fuel cell inlet.
 * Check the Raspberry Pi switch is off.
 * Unclip the gas clip.